sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 ## Slide Design Requirements

-### Visual Elements
+### :art: Visual Elements
 Maintain a consistent theme throughout that matches your universe's aesthetic.
 Use character images (screenshots, artwork, or your own drawings) with clear, readable fonts (don't go too crazy with the fonts).
 Include slide numbers for easy reference during feedback.

-### Text Guidelines
+### :page_facing_up: Text Guidelines
 Keep slides to maximum 3-4 bullet points per slide when listing items.
 Highlight key modal verbs in bold or color, but integrate grammar structures naturally rather than obviously forcing them.
 Ensure character names and universe details are accurate.

-### Audio Quality
+### :sound: Audio Quality
 Practice clear speech and pronunciation.
 Make character voices distinct from your narrator voice.
 Maintain an appropriate pace without rushing, and deliver naturally rather than reading directly from slides.

 ## Character Performance During Recording

-### Presentation Style
+### :dancers: Presentation Style
 Keep your face visible in the video (not just voice-over).
 Use gestures and expressions that match your character.
 Costume or styling elements are optional but encouraged.
-Deliver with confidence - believe in your character's authority.
+Deliver with confidence - believe in your character's authority. 👩‍⚖️

 !!! tip
     Look at the camera occasionally when giving advice, not just reading slides.
 Use natural gestures without exaggerating, but remain expressive.
 Maintain distinct character voices and switch voices clearly when presenting problems AS other characters.
 Pause when needed to organize thoughts or transition between segments.

-### Grammar Integration
+### :book: Grammar Integration
 Highlight key modal verbs using your mouse or cursor on slides.
 Read character quotes aloud to demonstrate pronunciation and emotion.
 Explain while showing rather than just reading slides.
 Show your analysis process: "When I consider this problem, I think..."
 Maintain energy throughout - your enthusiasm shows in your character performance.

 Don't announce grammar explicitly - weave modal verbs naturally into advice.
 Vary sentence length by mixing complex and simple structures.
 Use modal progression to show escalating urgency across cases.
 Let your character's personality drive your modal choices.